Dove Bradshaw: Plein Air (1969)

 Originally not conceived as art, this work began with a gift of a pair of Ring-necked Mourning doves and led to the design of their environment.
 The doves were given free rein of the artist's studio.
 A bicycle wheel was hung for a perch, with an adaptation of a Zen archer's target nailed to the floor below.
 The material trace of the work lay in photographs and 1969 bronze and silver casts of broken eggshells.

-The first exhibition was at the Boston Museum School of Fine Arts, 1969, twenty years later it opened at the Sandra Gering in New York, 1989, then at the Mattress Factory Museum, Pittsburgh, 1990, and PS1 Contemporary Art Center, New York, 1991.
+The first exhibition was at the Boston Museum School of Fine Arts in 1969.
+In 1989, it opened at the Sandra Gering Gallery in New York, and then it opened at the Mattress Factory Museum, Pittsburgh in 1990, and PS1 Contemporary Art Center, New York, in 1991.
 This was the artist's first sound sculpture—most apparent in the PS1 exhibition.
 Every day, after eating and preening, one of four birds flew to each corner room-support near the ceiling.
 Beginning with out-of-phase rounds they gradually came into sync after three-quarters of an hour, winding their song into a hypnotic crescendo nearing the hour.
 A pause followed, then softly they would start again, and repeated this pattern many times.